 1.3.2.
 Practice of the Board of Directors

-1.3.2.1.
-Meetings and reports of the Board of Directors
+(a) Meetings and reports of the Board of Directors

 The Chairman of the Board of Directors organizes and administers the work of the Board of Directors, on which he gives a report at the Shareholders' Meeting.